What to expect at Little Farmers

 • A Forest School fire to toast some apples or make popcorn

-10.30am Drinks break.
-We drink water or milk here at Little Farmers and each child has their own water bottle so they can be independent.
-We will head back to our base (a wooden cabin at Cuckoo Down Farm, a converted barn at Burrow Farm) for nappy change time for the younger children.
+10.30am Snack time.
+We wash our hands and drink water or milk, alongside a cracker and fruit.
+We may stay outside for this or (if the weather is wet and windy) we will head back to our indoor base.
+It may also be nappy change time for our younger children.
 We support our older children with potty training and, ultimately, using the toilet independently.
 Don’t forget to wash your hands!

 11am We could play ball games in a field or create our very own mud slide.
 Let’s try some craft activities or sing songs outdoors.
 We are very keen on child-led activities - let’s see where imagination takes us…

 12 noon Lunch.
 We have a hot lunch back at our base (either indoors or in the garden, depending on the weather).
 It might be chicken casserole, spaghetti bolognaise or fishfingers, always with two types of vegetables (such as peas, cabbage, carrots, broccoli, sweetcorn - often from our own garden).
-We can cater for vegetarians and dietary requirements.
+We can cater for dietary requirements and allergies.
 Pudding will be fresh fruit and yoghurt.
 Our food is cooked in-house and we all have Food Safety and Hygiene training (Level 2).

 For mealtimes, we promote independence and social skills.
-We eat together around a large table, with one adult eating with the children to model the skills involved.
+As soon as children can sit up independently, they will be eating together around a large table, with one adult eating with the children to model the skills involved.
 We aim for lots of “pleases” and “thank yous” and children wait politely at the table until everyone has finished.
 Our younger children have high chairs but as soon as they are able to do so, they join the communal lunch table.
 We do not spoon feed children, instead encouraging them to have a go and learn to use cutlery.
 It can get a little bit messy but that’s all part of the fun.

 1pm Naptime for sleepy people (optional!).
 Some children will curl up on sleep mats or in cots indoors in our quiet area.
-Others prefer to be rocked to sleep in a buggy, depending on parental preference.
-If we don’t want to nap, we can play, try arts & crafts or look at books.
-We practise all sorts of skills like colouring, how to hold a crayon or pencil and even how to sit quietly at a table with our friends.
+If we don’t want to nap, we can play, try arts & crafts or look at books or go back outdoors again.
+Indoors, we practise all sorts of skills like colouring, how to hold a crayon or pencil and even how to sit quietly at a table with our friends.

 2.30pm More outdoor fun on the farm.
 We love craft activities, such as making hedgehogs with sticks and playdough or building a tiny house in the roots of a tree.